 Ron Marz stated that he was in the process of bringing the Corps back near the end of his run, which would have seen the Corps rebooted into a smaller group led by John Stewart and Ganthet as the Guardians.
 Unfortunately his contract ran out, Judd Winick went another way and we had to wait till Rebirth to get a corps back.

-Also by Marz was the elseworlds Green Lantern: Camelot in which The ENTIRE cast of Green Lantern would take place in the time of Camelot, with Alan Scott as King Arthur, Hal Jordan as Lancelot, and Ganthet as the Lady in the Lake (Marz: He has a dress!)
+Also by Marz was the Elseworlds Green Lantern: Camelot in which The ENTIRE cast of Green Lantern would have been transposed to the time of Camelot, with Alan Scott as King Arthur, Hal Jordan as Lancelot, and Ganthet as the Lady in the Lake (Marz: He has a dress!).

 Executive Meddling: Allegedly, but if you have seen the movie it does seem like many scenes were trimmed or cut, and it is known that some scenes were re-shot after production wrapped up.
 There is an extended version that adds a few minutes, but still leaves out a lot according to at least one source.

-Originally they were gonna use the villain Legion, until they changed it to Parallax.
+Originally they were going to use the villain Legion, until they changed it to Parallax.

 They originally intended to make a practical Green Lantern costume to be enhanced with CG but the more they experimented with the technology they knew they needed to make it fully CG, as they didn't want to show audiences another rubber/spandex/leather superhero costume.
 However, there is concept art for a more Batman-style armored GL look.